 The Vertiflex procedure is a minimally invasive treatment for lumbar spinal stenosis (LSS)—a condition where the spinal canal narrows, compressing nerves and causing leg and lower back pain.

-The Vertiflex procedure offers significant pain relief with faster recovery, fewer risks, and less downtime than traditional spine surgery, making it a safe and effective alternative—especially for older adults or those who cannot undergo invasive surgery.
+The Vertiflex procedure for spinal stenosis offers significant pain relief with faster recovery, fewer risks, and less downtime than traditional spine surgery, making it a safe and effective alternative—especially for older adults or those who cannot undergo invasive surgery.

 At WaPASS, we specialize in providing the Vertiflex treatment with a personalized approach.
 Our experienced team conducts a thorough evaluation, including physical exams and imaging, to determine if you’re a suitable candidate.
 If the treatment is right for you, we perform the procedure with precision and care, ensuring comfort and safety throughout.
 We also provide post-procedure follow-up and rehabilitation support to help you return to daily activities with reduced pain and improved mobility.